Lavender517/AMLS_II_assignment21_22-kaggle/README.md

 ```
 main.py
 ```
 This file implements the whole process of this report, including word embedding process, contructing BertTokenizer and fine-tuned BERT model, training commands to choose specific model from deep learning approaches and produces the test results on the dataset.
+You can choose to run the training process or prediction process by commenting one of the other in main function.
 ```
 data_load.py
 ```